engcang/khnp_competition2021/README.md

 <br>
 <br>

 ### Please note that the world file is huge, so loading gazebo may take few minutes.
-(200 seconds for myself with super strong computer)

 <br>